MagnumOpuses/af-connect-module/README.md

 # Gravity Beacon

-Gravity Beacon is a widget whose purpose is to ease the integration procedure for data consumer services.
+The purpose of Gravity Beacon is to ease the integration procedure for CV consumer services.

 The Beacon has two distinct initiation modes:
 * Interactive button: Displays a button for the end-user to click to initiate the authentication and cv extraction procedure.